mdrijoanmaruf/DSA_Note/Concept/C_4_Searching&Sorting/C_4_Searching_Sorting.md

 ### Linear Search :
 Linear search is an algorithm that sequentially checks each element of a list until the target element is found or the list ends.

+#### Linear Search Time Complexity :
+* Best Case: O(1) - If the target element is found at the beginning of the list.
+* Average Case: O(n) - In the average case, linear search may need to check half of the elements on average.
+* Worst Case: O(n) - If the target element is at the end of the list or not present in the list, linear search would have to iterate through all elements.
+#### Linear Search Space Complexity :
+* O(1) : Because it only requires a constant amount of additional space for storing variables like indices and loop counters.
+It does not require extra space proportional to the input size.
 ```c++
 #include <iostream>
 #include <vector>